Robinsons Valencia

-Robinsons Valencia (formerly Robinsons Place Valencia) is a three level full-service shopping mall located in Valencia, Bukidnon.
+Robinsons Valencia (formerly known as Robinsons Place Valencia), is a three level full-service shopping mall located in Valencia, Bukidnon.
 The mall opened on December 12, 2018.
-Robinsons Place Valencia is the first national brand mall in the province of Bukidnon, the 51st Robinsons mall in the country and the seventh Robinsons mall in Mindanao.
+Robinsons Place Valencia is the first national brand mall in the province of Bukidnon, the 50th Robinsons mall in the country and the seventh Robinsons mall in Mindanao.

 Development

 The centerpiece design of the mall was inspired by pineapple fruit, of which the province of Bukidnon is well known of, and was built on an area of 80 thousand square meters.
 The interiors as well were pineapple inspired, of which the pillars of the atrium have yellow color and diamond pattern, and the seating areas were shaped like sliced pineapples.
 The mall was designed by Lichauco Guillas + Villanueva, who also designed Robinsons Place Naga.
 The mall has a floor area of 46,640 sqm, with 29,095 sqm leasable space; the mall can accommodate over 200 stores and tenants.